luxmedia/LM-Foundation/README.md

 -----------
 The Project is in alpha state and for internal use only!

-The module.export() function of foundation isnt't implemented yet.
+The module.export() function of foundation is not implemented yet.
 Instead we make a simple linear import of all .styl files in "foundation.styl".
 To avoid duplicate code i converted the @import rules inside the "components/*.styl" to @require.
 This should avoid redundant loading.

 I also removed the predefined !default variables from the "components/*.styl" files.
 All variable-based settings must be done in "_settings.styl"